How to Write a Cover Letter in 2023 (Layout, Template and Examples)

 Prior Research the Employer

-Always research the hiring organization and the job being offered.
+• Always research the hiring organization and the job being offered.
 A good cover letter shows that you understand what you’re signing up for.

-In most cases, the employer will prioritize applicants who demonstrate a good understanding of the organization’s mission and the responsibilities they’ll be allocated.
+• In most cases, the employer will prioritize applicants who demonstrate a good understanding of the organization’s mission and the responsibilities they’ll be allocated.

 Optimize The Cover Letter With Related Keywords

-This will increase your visibility to the employer.
-For example, if a job opening entails journalism, use terms related to journalism such as editing and writing.
+• This will increase your visibility to the employer.
+For example, if a job opening entails journalism, use terms related to journalism, such as editing and writing.

-Make the introduction short, precise, and engaging to encourage the employer to read more about you.
+• Make the introduction short, precise, and engaging to encourage the employer to read more about you.

 Making it Relevant

-- Your cover letter should be relevant to the job you’re applying for.
+• Your cover letter should be relevant to the job you’re applying for.

-- If you don’t want to get filtered out by the ATS, ensure that the cover letter is relevant and rich with keywords related to the job.
+• If you don’t want to get filtered out by the ATS, ensure that the cover letter is relevant and rich with keywords related to the job.

-- Since it goes with the resume, the cover letter will have given more space to add those keywords and increase the chances of getting discovered.
+• Since it goes with the resume, the cover letter will have given more space to add those keywords and increase the chances of getting discovered.

 How Long Should a Cover Letter Be?

-- Page Length: Should be 1/2 – 1 page long
+• Page Length: Should be 1/2 – 1 page long

-- Paragraph Count: Stick to 3 to 6 paragraphs long
+• Paragraph Count: Stick to 3 to 6 paragraphs long

-- Word Count: Have no more than 500 words
+• Word Count: Have no more than 500 words

 Are Cover Letters Still Relevant in 2023?

+Yes, cover letters are still relevant and can be an important part of the job application process 2023.
 While many companies don’t require a cover letter, and others may only give it cursory consideration, a well-written cover letter can still be a valuable tool for introducing yourself to an employer and explaining why you are a good fit for the job.

 Wrapping Up | What Should a Cover Letter Include

 Your cover letter is an introduction that you can’t miss on.
-Understanding how to properly write one specifically for the targeted employer will leave an amazing first impression!
+Understanding how to write one specifically for the targeted employer properly will leave an amazing first impression!

-Remember, the main purpose of this is to capture the hiring manager’s attention.
+Remember, the main purpose is to capture the hiring manager’s attention.
 You want to convince them that you’re the person they’ve been looking for.
+To recap our key takeaways, we ran through the following:

-- What to include in a cover letter such as the introduction, main content, and closing
+• What to include in a cover letter, such as the introduction, main content, and closing

-- The cover letter examples to reference when writing your own
+• The cover letter examples to reference when writing your own

-- The suggested length of a cover letter
+• The suggested length of a cover letter

-Your cover letter is only as good as the content on your resume.
+Your cover letter is only as good as the content of your resume.
 Here are some resources to help write your own resume or resume writing services to pass off the task to a professional.

 Title: Cover Letter Layout 2023